For life-threatening emergencies such as severe bleeding, collapse, unconsciousness or severe chest pains telephone 999 for an ambulance.

 Home Visit Policy -

-If you feel you need to see a doctor as a matter of urgency, and cannot wait for a routine appointment, you will need to discuss your concerns with the (day-time-on-call) doctor.
+If we have reached maximum capacity for routine daily appointments you will be asked to call back the following day but you feel you need to see a doctor as a matter of urgency, and cannot wait for a routine appointment, you will need to discuss your concerns with the (day-time-on-call) doctor.

 Nurses & Health Care Support Workers

-Morning and Afternoon appointments for Monday to Friday can be booked 2 weeks in advance.
+Morning and afternoon appointments for Monday to Friday can be booked 4weeks in advance.
 You will be asked by the receptionist the nature of your appointment in order to book the most appropriate clinic.
+You can also request a non-urgent appointment for a nurse or health care support worker via our email email@example.com

 Out of Surgery Core Hours - 6.30 pm and 8.00 am weekdays, at weekends and on bank holidays.